 Lake Lugano to Mount San Salvatore

-From the park, walk along the water’s edge of Lake Lugano all the way towards the Mount San Salvatore funicular.
-This section is only 30minutes to walk and extremely beautiful with all the trees and flowers.
 Once you reach the funicular, it has a specific timetable for summer and winter, and runs every 30 minutes, so check this before you arrive to be sure your day trip can include this.
 A return ticket is a little cheaper than two singles, so worth it with the timing of this 1 day itinerary.

-Mount San Salvatore is 912m/2992ft high and provides 360° views of Lugano, the lake, towards Italy and the Alps in the west!
+Mount San Salvatore is 912m / 2992ft high and provides 360° views of Lugano, the lake, towards Italy and the Alps in the west!

 Take your time to take it all in, spotting the boats down below and the small airplanes at the local Lugano airport.
 Once you want to take a break, we suggest lunch at the Ristorante Vetta San Salvatore.
 This allow’s you to enjoy the views a little more from an outside table with a delicious meal (and a Swiss wine!).
 They have lots to choose from and not too overpriced either.